observability-lab-cse/observability-lab-workshop/06-alert/README.md

 ## 🚧 Built-in alerts

 Let's review first the built-in alerts in Azure Portal.
-It's usefult to check them out as they may be useful for your solution.
+It's useful to check them out as they may be useful for your solution.

 Virtual Machines, AKS and Log Analytics workspaces support [Alert rule recommendation feature](https://learn.microsoft.com/en-gb/azure/azure-monitor/alerts/alerts-manage-alert-rules#enable-recommended-alert-rules-in-the-azure-portal).
 After enabling it you can use predefined Alert rules and combine them with your Action groups.